Google takes on Apple iMessage with enhanced SMS for Android

 "Last year, it was about getting alignment with different partners and working to get the technology pieces in place," Sarhangi said in an interview.
 "This year, it's about launching the service, so subscribers can start using the enhanced features."

-The news is a big deal because it means Android phone users on these mobile carriers will see an automatic upgrade to their SMS messaging experience that will give them the same kind of sophisticated functionality that's already offered on messaging apps, like Apple's iMessage, Facebook's Messenger or Whatsapp.
+The news is a big deal because it means Android phone users on these mobile carriers will see an automatic upgrade to their SMS messaging experience.
+It will give them the same kind of sophisticated functionality that's already offered on messaging apps, like Apple's iMessage, Facebook's Messenger or WhatsApp.

-Text messaging is one of the most widely used services on mobile devices throughout the world.
-But the 160 character messaging functionality was developed for the flip-phone era.
-Today's smartphones are more powerful and users expect more functionality, like the ability to know if their text has been read or to see when someone is typing a message back to them.
+Text messaging is one of the most widely used services on mobile devices throughout the world, but the 160 character messaging functionality was developed for the flip-phone era.
+Today's phones are more powerful and users expect more functionality, like the ability to know if their text has been read or to see when someone is typing a message back to them.
 Even the ability to leave or join group messages is a welcome addition to your phone's basic messaging service.

 RCS is the technology standard that makes this happen.
 Google, which has struggled to develop a messaging app for Android devices to rival Apple's iMessage, has built RCS into its messaging platform, which today has been renamed Android Messages.
-Today's announcement means that the carriers and phone makers that now support it will use Android Message as the default messaging app on Android phones they sell.
+The announcement means carriers and phone makers that now support it will use Android Messages as the default messaging app on Android phones they sell.
 The Android Messages app is also available through the Google Play store.

 Like Apple's iMesssage, Android Messages can switch back to SMS and MMS if the person you're chatting isn't also using Android Messages.
 Messages to non-RCS-capable devices or services are still sent as basic text and picture messages.

-Google also announced it's launching an early access program for businesses so that they can develop branding around the messages they send to customers.
+Google also said it's launching an early access program for businesses so they can develop branding around the messages they send to customers.
 Millions of businesses already use SMS to communicate with customers.
-Banks use it to send fraud notices, doctor's offices remind patients of appointments, and airlines even send links to boarding passes via text.
+Banks use it to send fraud notices, doctor's offices remind patients of appointments and airlines even send links to boarding passes via text.

 But the messages are limited to plain text.
 RCS allows business to upgrade this experience.
 For instance, an airline may send an interactive text allowing you to check in ahead of your flight or it may include airport maps or even a complete boarding pass.